ihor/NSPL/index.md

 ## nspl\a\lazy
 Provides lazy versions of functions from [nspl\a](#nspla)

 This module might be useful when you don't need to process all the values from an array or any other traversable sequence.
-To understand how they work let's have a look at the following example.
+To understand how these lazy functions work let's have a look at the following example.

 Let's define a function which wraps a generator function and logs all the values it yields:
 ```php